openfaas/openfaas.github.io/README.md

 #### Voice

+* Headings

 When using steps use the active/imperative voice for headings "Get started" vs "Getting started", "Configure the node" vs "Configuring the node" etc.

+#### Tone / style

+* Be objective, avoid being "cute"

+Whilst using fun terms like "Boom!", "Fun and profit" and making jokes in text, can work well on a personal blog.
+The OpenFaaS blog and documentation should have a minimal use of this kind of "fun" or "cute" terms.

+* Quote your sources

+If you use a diagram or embed a quote from somewhere, make sure you give it [proper attribution](https://en.wikipedia.org/wiki/Attribution_(copyright)).

+* Opinion vs. facts

+Opinions should be presented as your own viewpoint.
+If you have data to back-up your position, this will help make your point credible.

+If you are stating a fact / objective data, you should also back this up with quotes, links, etc.

-#### Plain English
+* Plain English

-Write in plain English at all times, when a simpler word exists use it, avoid words derived from Latin when possible.
+Write in plain English at all times, when a simpler word exists use it, avoid words derived from Latin when possible, avoid gerunds where an active verb can replace it.

+> For some additional recommendations see [this post](https://www.cs.uky.edu/~raphael/writing.html), by Raphael A. Finkel, University of Kentucky.

 #### Images